Maya Harakawa Assistant Professor of Art History,

-A broad set of political investments informs my art historical work: I frequently look to public intellectuals on the socialist Left for help defining the stakes of my scholarship.
+A broad set of political investments informs my art historical work: I frequently look to public intellectuals on the socialist Left to help define the stakes of my scholarship.
 Figures like Keeanga-Yamahtta Taylor, Astra Taylor, Robin D.G.
 Kelley, Miriam Kaba, Sarah Jaffe, Naomi Klein, and Daniel Denvir have taught me to think critically about the wide-scale ravages of capitalism (from slavery to mass incarceration, climate change to genocide) and to think broadly about the forms political change can take.
 I study art to get at the complexities simplified by a liberal worldview, where struggles are siloed, individualism is rewarded, and reform is privileged above all else.
 I believe art helps us see beyond what is “practical” or even "imaginable” and thus is critical in helping those who seek alternatives to the status quo to see (and organize and build) otherwise.

 In my spare time, I play cello with the Toronto Community Orchestra.
 I love cooking and playing with my two cats, Sandy and Keanu.